 But the good news is there are replacements to the plastic stem cotton buds which include bamboo stemmed buds and paper stemmed buds.
 They can also be use for all the other tasks people use cotton buds for which tend to be either ear or baby related.

 Ditch the one use cotton pads for removing make up.
 There are lots of items that you can use to replace them.
 If you have flannels around they do the job of cleaning your face.
 Or you can purchase dedicated zero waste make up removal pads which can be used again and again with washing between uses.

 The make up removal pads featured in the picture are reusable (up to 1000 times) and will apparently take off waterproof mascara and foundation with just water.
-You can read reviews and purchase them on amazon here.

 Another option is making your own make up removal pads.